cjmartin/launchcalendar.org/_posts/2025-05-24-falcon-9-starlink-group-11-16.md

     video_id: eOrOul28sGI
 images: []
 ---
-SpaceX is now targeting Friday, May 23, 2025, at 20:36 UTC (1:36 p.m.
-PDT) for the launch of Starlink Group 11-16 from SLC-4E, Vandenberg SFB, California, after a delay from the originally planned Thursday launch.
-The Falcon 9 will carry 27 Starlink v2 Mini smallsats for expansion of the constellation's polar shell.
-Booster B1075 will be making its 18th flight, with landing targeted on the droneship 'Of Course I Still Love You' in the Pacific.
-Favorable weather is expected and live streaming will be available via SpaceX's X (formerly Twitter) profile and the X TV app.
-This mission expands Starlink’s global internet coverage.
+SpaceX has rescheduled the Starlink Group 11-16 launch to Friday, May 23 (local PDT date, May 24 UTC) at 03:19 UTC, following a delay to optimize launch conditions.
+A Falcon 9 with booster B1075, aiming for its 18th flight, will deploy 27 Starlink v2 Mini satellites to expand the constellation's polar shell from SLC-4E, Vandenberg SFB, California.
+Landing is planned on the droneship 'Of Course I Still Love You' (OCISLY) in the Pacific.
+Weather is favorable and live coverage will be available on SpaceX's X (formerly Twitter) and X TV.
+This mission continues the buildout of Starlink’s global internet network, with scheduling driven by orbital, weather, and launcher alignment considerations.